Young Hegelians: From theory to praxis

 The transition from pure philosophy to a demand for action was first formulated by the Polish philosopher August von Cieszkowski in his 1838 book Prolegomena zur Historiosophie.
 Cieszkowski argued that Hegelian philosophy, which could only contemplate and explain the past post factum, was no longer sufficient.
 He re-oriented Hegelianism from a merely retrospective doctrine into a program for fundamental social change.
 He divided world history into three epochs: antiquity (the age of feeling), the Christian era (the age of thought), and the future (the age of action).
 He called for a "philosophy of practical activity" that would not merely interpret history but consciously shape the future, transforming Hegel's "Owl of Minerva", which takes flight at dusk, into an "Eagle of Apollo" flying into the dawn of a new age.

 For this synthesis of thought and action, Cieszkowski coined the term praxis, which would become highly influential.
 He argued that the main agent of transformation would be the human will, not abstract thought, a position closer to Johann Gottlieb Fichte than to Hegel.
-Cieszkowski's work gave the first impetus to the secularization process that would soon dominate the Young Hegelian movement.
 Cieszkowski's call to move beyond Hegel's retrospective philosophy was part of a broader Young Hegelian effort to translate Hegel's reconciliation of thought and being into reality.
+His work gave the first impetus to the secularization process that would soon dominate the Young Hegelian movement.